aces/Loris/modules/data_release/README.md

 - Only superusers can upload anything, no one else has upload permission.
 - Only superusers can grant permissions - whether by "version" or specific "file_name", no one else has granting permissions.
-- Once a user is granted permission on any data release, it will show up in they will have be able to see the data release and download it directly from the module.
+- Once a user is granted permission on any data release, they will be able to see the data release and download it directly from the module.
 - Users permissions to view data releases are based on the granular file level permissions in the `data_release_permissions` table.
 Granting by version grants every file tied to the specified version.